Here’s everything about accounting and finance considered STEM majors like computer science:

 It does depend on the program, but multiple aspects of the federal government recognize these fields of study as being STEM for official purposes.

-If you want to learn all about whether accounting and finance are STEM majors, then you’re in the right place.
+If you want to learn all about when accounting and finance count as STEM majors, then you’re in the right place.

 What Does STEM Really Mean?